Smart Move Removals

 Company history

 Expansion into Greater Manchester and Merseyside.
-Fleet grows to three vehicles; first directly-employed removals crew joins full-time.
+Fleet grows to three vehicles; the first full-time removals crew joins the business.

 Commercial and office relocations added as a dedicated service — weekend and out-of-hours moves for Leeds and North West businesses.